segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/android-faqs.md

 ## How big is the Segment SDK?

-The core Segment SDK is extremely lightweight!
-It contains just under 1k methods, the JAR weighs in at 123kb and the dex size is 113kb.
+The core Segment SDK is extremely lightweight.
+It contains just under 1k methods, the JAR weighs in at 123KB and the dex size is 113KB.

 ## How can I swap out debugging and production keys?